Last Updated: December 18, 2024

 Alice In Chains

 With Alice 'N Chains, Staley began performing around Seattle, primarily playing Slayer and Armored Saint covers.
-However, the group disbanded a year later and Staley joined a funk band.
+However, the group disbanded a year later, and Staley joined a funk band.
 He asked his friend, Jerry Cantrell, whom he had met a year earlier at a rehearsal studio, to join the band too as a sideman.
 Cantrell agreed on the condition that Staley would also join his band.
 He eventually agreed.
-The resulting group also consisted of drummer, Sean Kinney, and bassist, Mike Starr.
+The resulting group also consisted of drummer Sean Kinney and bassist Mike Starr.
 The band went through a variety of names before finally deciding to call themselves Alice in Chains.
 Staley got permission from his former bandmates to use the name.

 The group completed their first demo in 1988, "The Treehouse Tapes."
 Nick Terzo of Columbia Records' A&R got hold of the demo and signed Alice in Chains to Columbia in 1989.
 The group released their debut album, "Facelift," in August of 1990.
 The second single on the album, "Man in the Box," became a huge hit.
-Staley's vocals on the track are particularly noteworthy, as the song opens with an intense wordless melody that Staley created using his throat.
+Staley's vocals on the track are particularly noteworthy, as the song opens with an intense, wordless melody that Staley created using his throat.
 The album went on to become certified double platinum by the RIAA for sales of two million copies in the United States.

 In 1994, the group released their third EP, "Jar of Flies."
 It debuted at number one.
-However, the band opted to not tour in support of the EP as Staley's problems with drugs had grown more severe.
+However, the band opted not to tour in support of the EP as Staley's problems with drugs had grown more severe.
 After the release of the EP, Staley entered a rehabilitation clinic.
 He also began to work on side projects with other Seattle musicians like Mike McCready of Pearl Jam.
 Barrett Martin of Screaming Trees, and John Baker Saunders of The Walkabouts.
-Together they formed a band called Mad Season, which released an album in 1995.
+Together, they formed a band called Mad Season, which released an album in 1995.

 Layne Staley Net Worth

-(Photo by John Atashian/Getty Images).
+(Photo by John Atashian/Getty Images)

 Personal Life and Death

 Throughout much of the 1990s, Staley struggled with drug and alcohol abuse.
 He did enroll in several rehab programs but never remained sober for very long.
-Kurt Cobain's death in 1994 did scare Staley into being sober for a while but it ultimately did not last.
-Some of his friends, like Mike McCready, tried to help Staley by inviting him to join the band Mad Season which was otherwise composed of sober musicians.
+Kurt Cobain's death in 1994 did scare Staley into being sober for a while, but it ultimately did not last.
+Some of his friends, like Mike McCready, tried to help Staley by inviting him to join the band Mad Season, which was otherwise composed of sober musicians.
 However, he always had access to drugs despite the fact that efforts were made to keep Staley off the road and away from drugs.

 In October of 1996, Staley's former fiancé, Demri Lara Parrott, died of a drug overdose, which Staley took extremely hard.
 Friends have stated they don't think he was ever able to recover from the loss.
 He became reclusive and rarely left his condo in Seattle.
-Reports surfaced that he had slipped deep in addiction and had lost an extreme amount of weight.
+Reports surfaced that he had slipped deep into addiction and had lost an extreme amount of weight.

 Staley was found dead in his condo on April 19, 2002, though he likely died weeks earlier.
-The toxicology report revealed he had died from a mixture of heroin of cocaine, on approximately April 5, the same day Kurt Cobain died in Seattle eight years prior.
+The toxicology report revealed he had died from a mixture of heroin and cocaine, on approximately April 5, the same day Kurt Cobain died in Seattle eight years prior.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.